Australia

 Uluru-Kata Tjuta National Park

 Don’t worry, we haven’t forgotten about Uluru, we just wanted to keep you on your toes.
-Of course you’re going to visit the big red rock if you’re going to the Northern Territory, the question is how to tackle it.
-While you can do it as a day trip from Alice Springs, it’s a long and tiring day.
+Of course you’re going to visit this stunner if you’re going to the Northern Territory, the question is how to tackle it.
+While you can do it as a day trip from Alice Springs, it’s a long day (around 5.5 hours drive).
 A better idea is to book yourself a luxury tent at Longitude 131 and take in the spectacle that is sunrise at Uluru.
 This will also give you plenty of time to explore the park and take in all its glory.

 West And East MacDonnell Ranges